Is my Counselling for you?

 There is a good rail link connecting Grange with Lancaster, Preston and Manchester and Barrow.

 A bus service runs between Grange, Kendal and Barrow, stopping outside Grange train station.

-There are six steps up to the front door and my consulting room is on the first floor, up one flight of stairs which might prove difficult for people with more limited mobility..
+There is one step up to the front door and my consulting room is on the ground floor.